 Amicus Therapeutics, Inc. (the "Company") is a global, patient-dedicated biotechnology company focused on discovering, developing, and delivering novel medicines for rare diseases.
-The Company has a portfolio of product opportunities including the first, oral monotherapy for Fabry disease that has achieved widespread global approval and a differentiated biologic for Pompe disease, that is under review with the U.S. Food and Drug Administration ("FDA") as well as the European Medicines Agency ("EMA").
-We are committed to discovering and developing next generation therapies in Fabry and Pompe diseases.
+The Company has a portfolio including the first, oral monotherapy for Fabry disease that has achieved widespread global approval and a differentiated biologic for Pompe disease, that is under review with the U.S. Food and Drug Administration ("FDA"), European Medicines Agency ("EMA"), and the United Kingdom ("U.K.") Medicines and Healthcare products Regulatory Agency ("MHRA").
+The Company is committed to discovering and developing next generation therapies in Fabry and Pompe diseases.

 The cornerstone of the Company's portfolio is Galafold[®] (also referred to as "migalastat"), the first and only approved oral precision medicine for people living with Fabry disease who have amenable genetic variants.
-Migalastat is currently approved under the trade name Galafold[®] in the United States ("U.S."), European Union ("E.U."), United Kingdom ("U.K."), and Japan, with multiple additional approvals granted and applications pending in several geographies around the world.
+Migalastat is currently approved under the trade name Galafold[®] in the United States ("U.S."), European Union ("E.U."), U.K., and Japan, with multiple additional approvals granted and applications pending in several geographies around the world.

 The lead biologics program of the Company's pipeline is Amicus Therapeutics GAA ("AT-GAA", also known as ATB200/AT2221, or cipaglucosidase alfa/miglustat), a novel, two-component, potential best-in-class treatment for Pompe disease.
 In February 2019, the FDA granted Breakthrough Therapy designation ("BTD") to AT-GAA for the treatment of late onset Pompe disease.
 In September 2021, the FDA set the Prescription Drug User Fee Act ("PDUFA") target action date of May 29, 2022 for the New Drug Application ("NDA") for miglustat and July 29, 2022 for the Biologics License Application ("BLA") for cipaglucosidase alfa.
 The EMA validated the Marketing Authorization Application ("MAA") in the fourth quarter of 2021.
+In May 2022, the FDA extended the review period for the NDA for miglustat and the BLA for cipaglucosidase alfa resulting in revised PDUFA action dates of August 29, 2022 and October 29, 2022, respectively.
+In October 2022, the FDA deferred action on the BLA for cipaglucosidase alfa, citing the inability to complete the manufacturing facility inspection prior to the PDUFA action date.
+The Company is actively engaged with the FDA and an inspection has been scheduled.
+In December 2022, the Committee for Medicinal Products for Human Use ("CHMP") of the EMA adopted a positive opinion recommending market authorization of cipaglucosidase alfa, or Pombiliti[TM].
+The regulatory submission process for AT-GAA in the U.K. was initiated in December 2022.